Frequently Asked Questions

 In addition, cost control guardrails have been put into place to prevent the service from exceeding our expected budget.

-How can I optimize the computational cost / economic cost of using generative AI?
+How can I optimize the cost of using generative AI?

-When chatting with the AI, do not switch topics mid-conversation.
+• Reduce Unnecessary Context: When chatting with the AI, do not switch topics mid-conversation.
 Instead, start a new chat session.
-This will improve the quality of responses from the AI and reduce costs.
+This will improve the quality of responses from the AI and reduce costs (see explanation below).

 Explanation: Generative AI APIs are stateless and do not have any memory of your prior interactions.
 Instead, they rely on the client to re-transmit the entire chat history on every API call.
 As the chat history gets grows, the cost of each interaction increases approximately linearly as the number of input tokens increases.
 Therefore, starting a new chat session (or ’thread’) will reset the baseline cost to zero.